centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 or the cache file itself.
 It can also be the result of an inconsistent installation or simply that the directory doesn't exist.

-Check that the directory exists and has the appropriate rights using stat utility:
+Check that the directory exists and has the appropriate rights using the stat utility:
 `stat /var/lib/centreon/centplugins`.
 The expected result is:

 ```bash